helsmy/vscode-autohotkey/README.md

 ## What's New

-1. Settings name changed. `AutohotkeyLanguageServer --> ahk-simple-language-server`
-2. Better highlight
+1. Run button (run current file in terminal) and two command.
+For details, see changelog.
+2. Build-in Variable and Function(partly) hint.
+   - Need documentions which is easy to be parsed by js/ts.
+If you find any, help please([Example](others/Contribute.md)).

+## Notice

-3. **Recursive descent parser** is ready !!
-It is under alpha stage, if you want to use old one, you can go to [here](https://github.com/helsmy/vscode-autohotkey/releases/tag/0.5.10) to download it
+* **Recursive descent parser** is under alpha stage, if you want to use old one, you can go to [here](https://github.com/helsmy/vscode-autohotkey/releases/tag/0.5.10) to download it
-4. Experimental hint for where symbol is included on completion.
+* Experimental hint for where symbol is included on completion.
 ONLY work on global symbol.
-5. Enumerate include
+* Enumerate include
    * Documents must be explicitly included by `#include`
    * **Notice** `#include DirName` are not implemented now
-   * Include completion
-   * Experimental support for `#include <LibName>`
-6. Build-in Variable and Function(partly) hint.
-   - Need documentions which is easy to be parsed by js/ts.
-If you find any, help please([Example](others/Contribute.md)).

-## Notice

-* This is a parser based on regular expression.
-The results are not guaranteed.
 * If you need a debugger, just install any debug extension in market.
 As recommended options, [AutoHotKey Debug](https://marketplace.visualstudio.com/items?itemName=helsmy.autohotkey-debug) by me or [vscode-autohotkey-debug](https://marketplace.visualstudio.com/items?itemName=zero-plusplus.vscode-autohotkey-debug) by zero-plusplus

 ## Run This in Vim